SELECTED PRESS COVERAGE

 The components of Luckett’s sculptures, whether crafted or found, are diverse.
 Yet two motifs are common: leaves and human faces.
 One inspiration for this is the Yup’ik tradition of dancing while wearing masks that hide human features and honor nature spirits.
 The artist’s statement calls her creations “prayers of gratitude for life, and a summons to restore to the planet what humankind has taken from it.”

-McCain McMurray & Tom McMurray
+McCain McMurray, Tom McMurray

 The gallery has smartly paired McMurray’s photographs with a collection of abstract paintings by the photographers’ brother, a D.C.-based artist and a member of Touchstone.
 InLa Côte d’Azur, McCain McMurray’s acrylics on canvas, usually rendered in pastel hues, call to mind the meditative arrangements of Mark Rothko, though others are washes with geometry and more mottling.
 A series of smaller works with creamy, heavily impastoed, highly tangible surfaces are worthy of a studied gaze.